Exercise makes us feel great. It makes us less hungry. It helps us perform everyday tasks better.

 When you do get tired, you’ll be able to resume the activity quickly.

 Lifting a barbell over your head will wear you out, and it will take some time before your body is able to do it again.

 The more weight you add, the quicker you’ll get tired and the longer it will take before your body is ready to do it again.

 And once you’ve escaped the bear, you’d do well to avoid him for a couple of weeks.
 Those emergency fibers you’ve thrashed will take that long to recover.

 Hypertrophy in New Training Programs

-“I heard I would get less hungry and all I can think about is eating” is a common sentiment expressed on our Message Boards.
-The reason is somewhat obvious—our entry-level programs have low-calorie diets, not to mention restricted diets.
-Most of these people are simply craving the junk foods we’ve had them cut out.
+“I heard I would get less hungry and all I can think about is eating” is a common sentiment expressed when people start a fitness program.